Bedpan: Cleaning, sterilization, and infection control

 Using stainless steel or plastic reusable bedpans poses a risk of spreading infection through caregivers and the environment.
 Compared to other metals like copper, steel does not have an inherent ability to disinfect.
 Copper has had some antimicrobial indications dating back to the 19th century, as some copper workers appeared immune to cholera outbreaks or used copper to treat infections or infectious complications.
 There are a variety of alternative disposal methods to ensure that infection spread is under control, such as bedpan washer disinfector machines and disposable bedpans.

 Washer disinfectors have been utilized more recently for the cleaning of reusable bedpans rather than disinfectants, especially due to the risk of cross-contamination with viruses such as SARS-CoV2 or Ebola.
 Washer disinfectors are instruments used to disinfect used bedpans at high temperatures of at least 80 °C to 85 °C.

 Disinfector machines have been shown to be efficacious against common bacterial infections such as C. difficile spores and E. coli when following instructions, which is an alternative to disposable bedpan waste management.
 This was proven by a trial where commercially available washer disinfectors were evaluated for efficacy and thermal disinfections against C. difficile spores and colonies of E. coli.
 After one cycle of the washer the bedpan devices were observed for their efficacy in disinfection against C. diff and E. coli by using swabs of the devices shortly after the cycle, microorganisms were eluted and log-kill was calculated.
 This process showed evidence that the washer disinfector was highly efficacious in against both C. diff spores and E. coli colonies.
-However, it is important to note that not all countries have this technology and may use other methods of disinfecting for reusable bedpans or opt in for disposable bedpans.
+Not all countries have this technology and may use other methods of disinfecting for reusable bedpans or opt in for disposable bedpans.
 Reusable bedpans used multiple times after a disinfecting procedure carried out by hospital staff, whereas disposable bedpans are used once and then discarded right after use.